-During 2018, Skaneateles Lake and the reservoir water were monitored for certain contaminants classified as Unregulated Contaminants, pesticides and herbicides.
+During 2021, Skaneateles Lake water was monitored for certain contaminants classified as Unregulated Contaminants, pesticides and herbicides.
 The lake and reservoirs were sampled for algae (phytoplankton).
 Though not considered a contaminant, these organisms can impact the aesthetic quality of the drinking water.
 Thus, treatment to control algae is done to keep the population in check.
-If you have any questions about the results of these analyses, please call 315-685-6486 or e-mail us at waterquality@syrgov.net.
+If you have any questions about the results of these analyses, please call 315-448-8366 or e-mail us at waterquality@syrgov.net.

-Disinfection Byproducts
+8.11 Disinfection Byproducts

 The water in the distribution system is checked quarterly for the presence of disinfection byproducts (DBPs).
 These organic chemical compounds are formed when chlorine combines with algae or other organic material occurring naturally on the water.
 High concentrations of DBPs in drinking water can pose a cancer risk.
 Test results indicate these compounds are present at levels significantly below the stringent EPA standard that went into effect in January 2002.
-The standards or MCLs are listed in the table on page 13.
+The standards or MCLs are listed in the table on page 16.

-Monitoring the Lake Ontario Supply
+8.12 Monitoring the Lake Ontario Supply